bigfix/developer.bigfix.com/site/reference/types/string.md

 # abbr &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;abbr&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;abbr&gt; tag modified by the first given string.

 {{#example}}
 Q: abbr "title=%22BigFix%22" of "bf"